Sawbwa: from a native word meaning ‘prince, chief’.

 Behaviour and CompatibilityTop ↑

-Very peaceful towards other species but is not an ideal community fish due to its small size and aggressive interactions between rival males.
-It will do best when maintained alone or with active, similarly-sized tankmates that enjoy comparable water conditions.
+It does best when maintained alone or with active, similarly-sized tankmates that enjoy comparable water conditions.

 A community based around species from Lake Inle would make an interesting project with suitable species available in the trade including Danio erythromicron, Devario auropurpurea, Parambassis lala, and Yunnanilus brevis.

-The best way to minimise this behaviour is to purchase more females than males; a ratio of 4:1 or more is ideal.
+The best way to minimise this behaviour is to purchase more females than males; a ratio of 4:1 or more being ideal.

 SF member Mike Vulis notes that although the fry are relatively large they require microscopic food for at least 5-6 days before they will accept larger fare such as Artemia nauplii, apparently because they are only capable of digesting quite small amounts of food at a time.